-Friday August 14, 2015
+Friday August 28, 2015

-Hot temperatures, wind, smoke and little or no rain were the theme for this last week.
-The weekly potential crop water use was about 1 1⁄2 inches for most crops.
-Cooler temperatures should reduce crop water use next week but no significant rainfall is expected.
-Low Blackfoot River flows (460 CFS) have triggered calls on junior water rights who don't have drought management plans.
-Hoot Owl fishing restrictions are in effect for the main stem and tributaries.
+Warm temperatures, wind, smoke and no rain were the theme again this last week.
+The weekly potential crop water use was 1 - 1 1⁄2 inches.
+Potential crop water use will be similar next week but will cease for maturing small grain crops.
+Low Blackfoot River flows (420 CFS) have triggered calls on junior water rights who don't have drought management plans.
+Hoot Owl fishing restrictions are in effect for important and tributaries.
 A condensed overview of the entire irrigation season is presented on the last page of this report as a reminder to plan ahead.
 More information about irrigation and drought is available on the Challenge website.

-WEATHER - HOT AND SMOKY TO COOLER AND SMOKEY
+WEATHER - WARM AND SMOKY

-It was hot, breezy and smoky last week.
-Cooler weather with scattered thunderstorms is predicted for next week with some potentially exciting weather today and tonight.
+The weather this last week was warm and smoky.
+Similar weather with scattered thunderstorms is predicted for next week.
 The 30 and 90 day forecasts continue suggesting above normal temperatures and normal rainfall.
 See satellite fire maps at http://activefiremaps.fs.fed.us/imagery.php.